abdiqadirz/Halal-GO/README.md

 # React + Vite Template

-A modern React template for Halal location services, featuring React 18, Vite, TailwindCSS, and Material UI.
+A modern React template for Halal location services, using React 18, Vite, TailwindCSS, and Material UI.

 ## Development Guidelines